Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max has been unknowingly aiding the Cyvolters as he the Cyber.Beast he was using was connected to Spike so all of the satellites and/or Hub he won during the tournement belongs to Spike and the Cyvolters now.

-The Spike reveals his self as the leader of the cyvolvters and starts a war to take back control of cybervators
+- The Spike reveals his self as the leader of the cyvolvters and declares war to take back control of cybervators

+	Max: ha you and what army

+	Spike: This army

+	Spike reveals all of the Cybervators that are now under his control

 Spike tells Max that he has been using his cyber.beast wrong the whole time but thanks him for the neruolace enabling him to perfect the CSDs.
 He is no longer forced to command each cybervator one by one but instead use commander's intent to control every single one of them.
 Unlike Max Spike is able to control human/full scale Humanoid Cyber.Beast, one of which is Mack